Timex Group USA

-Timex Group USA, Inc. (formerly known as Timex Corporation) is an American global watch manufacturing company founded in 1854 as the Waterbury Clock Company in Waterbury, Connecticut.
-In 1944, the company became insolvent but was reformed into Timex Corporation.
+Timex, officially Timex Group USA, Inc. (formerly known as Timex Corporation) is an American global watch brand and manufacturing company founded in 1854 as the Waterbury Clock Company in Waterbury, Connecticut.
 In 2008, the company was acquired by Timex Group B.V. and was renamed Timex Group USA.
+However, Timex Group USA is the original company that the holding company is named after.

-Thomas Olsen purchased the Waterbury Clock Company in New York in 1941 and renamed it Timex, a portmanteau of the names of Time magazine and Kleenex.
+Originally specializing in affordable clocks, the company gained a reputation for applying mass-production techniques to timekeeping devices, making reliable products accessible to a wider public at a time when clocks and watches were often considered luxury items.
+In doing so, they become one of the most well known brands in America during the late 20th century.
+The brand primarily competed with Casio and Seiko in the early digital watch market, pioneering in both LED and LCD watches with their SSQ (Solid State Quartz) digital watch line and with their Indiglo backlight system.

 History

 Waterbury Clock Company (1854–1944)

 Brass manufacturer Benedict & Burnham created Waterbury Clock Company in 1854 to manufacture clocks using brass wheels and gears.
 Waterbury Clock Company was legally incorporated on March 27, 1857, as an independent business with $60,000 in capital.
 The American clock industry was producing millions of clocks with scores of companies located in Connecticut's Naugatuck River Valley, earning the region the nickname "Switzerland of America".
 The Waterbury Clock Company was one of the largest producers for both domestic sales and export, primarily to Europe.